 We want to make it possible for people to move around our region in more ways.
 Right now, there is no safe walking and cycling route between Wellington and Lower Hutt.
 By providing a safe, attractive 5m wide path, separated from motorised traffic, Te Ara Tupua will make it possible for more people to try new and active ways of getting around.

-By 2030, we estimate over 2000 people will cycle the path each weekday, as well as 725 people walking or running and around 160 users of e-scooters or other devices, at a minimum.
+By 2030, we estimate people making over 2000 trips by bike on the path each weekday, as well as 725 walking or running trips and around 160 trips on e-scooters or other devices.
 Recreational use will see even more people walking, running and enjoying the path at weekends.

 More people choosing to walk, run, cycle or scooter means lower emissions from transport and less pressure on our roads and public transport services.
 The project will also create an amazing new piece of harbour waterfront and contribute to the Great Harbour Way, Te Aranui o Poneke, right around the edge of Te Whanganui a Tara.